videojs/videojs-contrib-ads/docs/integrator/migration-guides/migrating-to-2.0.md

 And if someoene wants to write a plugin that is ad-aware, those original events are still available for them to hook into.

 ## Migration
-If you've written your own ad integration on top of videojs-contrib-ads, there's a couple things you should do to prepare for the upgrade:
+If you've written your own ad plugin on top of videojs-contrib-ads, there's a couple things you should do to prepare for the upgrade:

 - Apply the appropriate prefix to your event handlers.
 If you were listening for `timeupdate` events during ad playback, you should now be listening for `adtimeupdate`.